Lin2907/general-knowledge-quiz/README.md

  + Cause : On the deployed version, the files were not recognized by the path given, I therefore added "../assets/" instead of  "./assets " .
  + Fix : Changed the path to the images .

+ ## Credits

++ Content

+  * For randomized questions,  Durstenfeld shuffle, an optimized version of Fisher-Yates was used.

+  * Inspired from W3C schools and Code Institute lessons for creating timer function.

+  + Score area was implemented similar as in "Love Maths" school project.
++ Media

+  + Questions ,options and answers were taken from [Quiz Trivia Games](www.quiztriviagames.com) .

+  + Images were taken from [Pexels](https://www.pexels.com/) .

+Enjoy the Challenge !